 If you have complex care needs, your dentist may need several visits to develop a complete plan.
 You may be asked to give consent again before certain major procedures such as a tooth extraction.

 Who makes the decisions about care?

-The informed consent process is more than just signing papers.
-It allows the patient (or proxy) and dentist to exchange information.
-The dentist must educate the patient (or proxy) about the procedures and their consequences.
-At the same time, the patient (or proxy) must be informed and express their treatment wishes.
+Remember: informed consent is about more than signing papers.
+It allows the dentist to exchange information with patients.
+For effective treatment, dentists must be able to educate their patients or proxies about the procedures and their consequences.
+The patient or proxy must also be informed and able to express their desire for treatment.